awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 + Various system services will be stopped as a result of the button press event\. **systemd** handles a graceful shutdown of the system\.
 Graceful shutdown is triggered by the ACPI shutdown button press event from the hypervisor\.
 + ACPI shutdown will be initiated\.
 + The instance will shut down when the graceful shutdown process exits\.
 There is no configurable OS shutdown time\.
-+ If the instance OS does not shut down cleanly within four minutes, a hard shutdown is performed\.
++ If the instance OS does not shut down cleanly within a few minutes, a hard shutdown is performed\.

 ## Stopping and starting your instances<a name="starting-stopping-instances"></a>

 You can stop and start your Amazon EBS\-backed instance using the console or the command line\.

 By default, when you initiate a shutdown from an Amazon EBS\-backed instance \(using the shutdown or poweroff command\), the instance stops\.
 You can change this behavior so that it terminates instead\.
 For more information, see [Changing the instance initiated shutdown behavior](terminating-instances.md#Using_ChangingInstanceInitiatedShutdownBehavior)\.

+**Important**
+Using the **halt** command from an instance does not initiate a shutdown\.
+If used, the instance will not terminate; instead, it will place the CPU into `HLT` and the instance will remain running\.

 **To stop and start an Amazon EBS\-backed instance using the console**